RolyVy/3D-House-Project/README.md

 # 3D House Project

 > **PATH TO DELIVERABLE :** Go to Code/RasterIO/0.Automation.ipynb
+> Remark : You may have to adapt the range for the raster file look-up (now set to 1-2)(ideal would be 1-43)

 - Repository: `3D_houses`
 - Type of Challenge: `Learning & Consolidation`